Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 Motor Vehicle Exemption

 Bankruptcy filers in Florida can typically avoid losing the primary vehicle they drive.
-Debtors can exempt up to $1,000 in a car, and if you’re married and file for bankruptcy jointly, this amount is usually $2,000.
-If your car is worth less than the remaining balance, there is no equity to give your creditors, and you may be able to keep it if you are current on payments and intend to continue paying it.
+Debtors can exempt up to $1,000 for a car, and if you’re married and file for bankruptcy jointly, this amount is usually $2,000.
+If your car is worth less than the remaining balance, there is no equity to give your creditors, and you may be able to keep it if you are current on payments and intend to continue paying for it.

 However, if your car is worth more than you owe under Chapter 7, it can be liquidated.
 Fortunately, however, if you have over $1,000 in equity in your case, you may be able to cover the additional amount using the wildcard exemption as long as you do not use the homestead exemption.
 For example, if your vehicle is worth $3,000 and you own it free and clear, you can use your $1,000 automobile exemption and $2,000 of the wildcard exemption to keep the car.